laminarmodes/meet/README.md

 ### Feature 1 - It must be able to filter events by city
 #### ***Story: As a user, I should be able to filter events by city, so that I scan see a list of events for my preferred city***

-        *Scenario 1: When user hasn’t searched for a city, show upcoming events from all cities*.
+        *Scenario 1: When user hasn’t searched for a city, show upcoming events from all cities.*
             - Given user hasn’t searched for any city
             - When the user opens the app
             - Then the user should see a list of all upcoming events